GaryHostt/DR_DNS-1/LabGuide200.md

 ## Summary

--   In this lab, you XXXXX
+-   In this lab, you used the OCI Python SDK to automate your block volume backups to another region, and then restore them.
+You configured your DNS to route to your standby-DR region in the event of a disaster in your primary region.
+In the next lab, we will be simulating a disaster.

 -   **You are ready to move on to the next lab!**